 Swimming at Cull Canyon

 The water can be a bit chilly on cooler days, which during our mild, foggy summers, can be common.
 ProTip: Consider coming later in the afternoon when the fog has burned off, and crowds have thinned.
 Not warm enough to swim at Cull Canyon?
-Check out the 925 – it’s usually warmer in Antioch at Contra Loma Lagoon or Hayward at Don Castro Swim Lagoon (opening dates and fees vary).
+Check out Castle Rock Pool in Walnut Creek, it’s usually a bit warmer there (opening Memorial Day Weekend for the 2025 season).

 Cull Canyon Admission